 - Semi-supervised machine learning algorithm uses a limited set of labeled sample data to shape the requirements of the operation (i.e., train itself).

 - The limitation results in a partially trained model that later gets the task to label the unlabeled data.
-Due to limitations of the sample data set, the results are considered pseudo-labeled data.
+Due to the limitations of the sample data set, the results are considered pseudo-labeled data.

 - Finally, labeled and pseudo-labeled data sets are combined, which creates a distinct algorithm that combines descriptive and predictive aspects of supervised and unsupervised learning.

 Semi-supervised learning uses the classification process to identify data assets and clustering process to group it into distinct parts.

 Legal and Healthcare industries, among others, manage web content classification, image and speech analysis with the help of semi-supervised learning.

 In the case of web content classification, semi-supervised learning is applied for crawling engines and content aggregation systems.
 In both cases, it uses a wide array of labels to analyze content and arrange it in specific configurations.
 However, this procedure usually requires human input for further classification.

 In the case of image and speech analysis, an algorithm performs labeling to provide viable image or speech analytic model with coherent transcription based on a sample corpus.
 For example, it can be an MRI or CT scan.
 With a small set of exemplary scans, it is possible to provide a coherent model able to identify anomalies in the images.

 Reinforcement learning represents what is commonly understood as machine learning artificial intelligence.

 In essence, reinforcement learning is all about developing a self-sustained system that, throughout contiguous sequences of tries and fails, improves itself based on the combination labeled data and interactions with the incoming data.